Xevion/banner/README.md

 Ideally, this application would implement dynamic rate limiting to ensure overload on the server does not occur.
 Better, it would also ensure that priority requests (commands) are dispatched faster than background processes (scraping), while making sure different requests are weighted differently.
 For example, a recent scrape of 350 classes should be weighted 5x more than a search for 8 classes by a user.
-Still, even if the cap does not normally allow for this request to be processed immediately, the small user search should procede with a small bursting cap.
+Still, even if the cap does not normally allow for this request to be processed immediately, the small user search should proceed with a small bursting cap.

 The requirements to this hypothetical system would be:
 - Conditional Bursting: background processes or other requests deemed "low priority" are not allowed to use bursting.